Effective Date: October 8, 2007 - Revised: May 5, 2014

 The Behavioral Consultation and Assessment Team (BCAT) is an official University team under the auspices of the Vice President for Student Affairs, which establishes guidelines for team responsibilities and operations.

-These guidelines outline procedures for team consultation with University faculty and staff that identify students of concern.
-Students of concern are those that are in distress or that disrupt the normal functioning of the University community.
+These guidelines outline procedures for team consultation with University faculty and staff that identify individuals of concern within the University community.
+Individuals of concern are those that are in distress or that disrupt the normal functioning of the University community.

 TEAM PURPOSE AND RESPONSIBILITIES

-The purpose of BCAT is to provide consultation, recommendations and when appropriate, resources to the University community regarding students of concern.
-BCAT will seek to respond in a manner that communicates concern for the community and care and respect for the individual student.
+The purpose of BCAT is to provide consultation, recommendations and when appropriate, resources to the University community regarding individuals of concern.
+BCAT will seek to respond in a manner that communicates concern for the community and care and respect for the individual.

 Examples of the types of behaviors the Team may address include but are not limited to: